pinterweb/dotnet-solution-template/CSharp/README.md

 - Create a `IRequestHandler<TRequest, TResponse>` in the Api project to handle queries and commands.\
-   _there is no data persistence, so you will have to set that up yourself_ _However, you can use Bogus to fake data from a request handler_
+   _there is no data persistence, so you will have to set that up yourself_
 //#endif
 //#if efcore
 - Optional: Create a `IRequestHandler<TRequest, TResponse>` in the Api project\